Category — Friday Blog Roundup

 Okay, now my choices this week.

-The roundup to the Roundup: Goodbye, old computer.
+The roundup to the Roundup: All of us have a stake in the future.
 Your weekly backup nudge.
 And lots of great posts to read.
 So what did you find this week?
-Please use a permalink to the blog post (written between February 2 – 9) and not the blog’s main URL.
+Please use a permalink to the blog post (written between July 19 – 26) and not the blog’s main URL.
 Not understanding why I’m asking you what you found this week.
 Read the original open thread post here.

 Stop procrastinating.
 Go make your backups.
 Don’t have regrets.